analyst-abhi01/Excel-Projects/README.md

 11. **Account Sales Report**: Evaluated sales data across different accounts, highlighting trends, discrepancies, and performance metrics to support business decisions.

+All of these projects are also available on my portfolio: [http://www.analystabhishek.com/](http://www.analystabhishek.com/)

 ## Skills Demonstrated

 In each project, I have applied various analytical techniques and Excel functionalities, including: